-Soy sauce is an integral part of many Asian cuisines, and has now become popular in many other countries around the world.
+Soy sauce is an integral part of many Asian cuisines and has now become popular in many other countries worldwide.
 It adds a unique flavor to dishes that cannot be replicated by any other condiment or seasoning.
-But beyond its culinary value, soy sauce also offers some important health benefits.
+But soy sauce also offers some important health benefits beyond its culinary value.

 Adding just a few drops of soy sauce can provide essential nutrients like protein, iron, calcium, magnesium, and zinc, which are all vital for good health.
-Protein helps to build muscles, while minerals such as iron helps transport oxygen around the body and keep our energy levels up.
-Calcium helps with strong bones, while magnesium helps with nerve transmission and muscle contraction.
+Protein helps to build muscles, while minerals such as iron help transport oxygen around the body and keep our energy levels up.
+Calcium helps strengthen bones, while magnesium helps with nerve transmission and muscle contraction.
 Zinc keeps our immune system functioning properly and also aids digestion.